-It should be noted that the device can be placed operated in PBTL mode in either Hardware Control Mode or in Software Control Mode, via the I2C Control Port.
+It should be noted that the device can be placed operated in PBTL mode in either Hardware Control Mode or in Software Control Mode, via the IC Control Port.
 For instructions on placing the device in PBTL via the PBTL/SCL Pin, see Hardware Control Mode.

 To place the TAS5760MD into PBTL Mode when operating in Software Control Mode, the Bit 7 of the Analog Control Register (0x06) should be set in the control port.
 This bit is cleared by default to configure the device for BTL mode operation.
 An additional control available in software mode control is PBTL Channel Select, which selects which of the two channels presented on the SDIN line will be used for the input signal for the amplifier.
 This is found at Bit 1 of the Analog Control Register (0x06).
+When operated in PBTL mode, the output pins should be connected as shown in the Typical Application Circuit Diagrams.